 Scheduling of Hearing in Division "AN"

-All Case Management Conferences and Uniform Motion Calendar hearings in Division “AN”, no matter the type or length, shall take place via Zoom Conference, unless otherwise directed by the Court.
-Division “AN” utilizes the Online Scheduling System to set hearings of any type, which can be set for Uniform Motion Calendar (approximately 5 minutes per side), as well as, special set hearings for 15, 30 and/or 60 minute increments.
+Hearings including but not limited to Uniform Motion Calendar, Case Management Conference, and Special Sets in Division "AN", shall take place via Zoom Conference, unless an objection to utilizing Zoom is filed with the Clerk of Court in a timely manner prior to the scheduled hearing.
+ALL BENCH TRIALS AND JURY TRIALS ARE HELD IN-PERSON IN COURTROOM 10 H AT 205 NORTH DIXIE HIGHWAY, WEST PALM BEACH, FLORIDA, 33401.
+Division "AN" utilizes the Online Scheduling System to set hearings such as DCM Case Management, Uniform Motion Calendar, and Special Sets.
+DCM Case Management Conference (approximately 5-10 minutes for each case), Uniform Motion Calendar (approximately 5 minutes per side), as well as, special set hearings for 30 and/or 60 minute increments are available on the online scheduling system.
+The court may only permit 15 minute time slots to those cases which make a request at UMC.
 If you are seeking a hearing time that exceeds 60 minutes, the requesting party shall make a written request to the court, including the name and file date of the Motion(s), the amount of time being requested, whether said hearing will be evidentiary in nature and a list of availability dates within the timeframe that the party seeks to have the hearing.
 Please send these written requests for hearing time in excess of 60 minutes to CAD-DivisionAN@pbcgov.org.

 NOTE: If any counsel, or party is not registered with the court's online scheduling system, than the written request shall be sent manually by U.S. mail to the court's attention with copy to all counsel/ parties of record.